USEPA/WNTR/documentation/disaster_models.rst

 highlight the need to minimize human health and economic impacts.

 WNTR simulates contamination incidents by introducing contaminants into the distribution system and allowing them to propagate through the system.
-The example **water_quality_simulation.py** includes steps to define and simulate contamination incidents.
+The section on :ref:`water_quality_simulation` includes steps to define and simulate contamination incidents.

 Future versions of WNTR will be able to simulate changes in source water quality due to disruptions.